awvalenti/bauhinia/coronata/README.md

 [GPL v3](http://www.gnu.org/licenses/gpl-3.0.en.html)

 ## Usage
+You can either:
+- download a [released JAR](../releases) and add it to the build path of your project (external dependencies included)
+- use a dependency management tool like [Maven](https://maven.apache.org) or [Gradle](http://gradle.org/)

-For your convenience, please use [Maven](https://maven.apache.org) or [Gradle](http://gradle.org/).
-There is a free service called [JitPack](https://jitpack.io/) that allows adding a GitHub project as a dependency.
-It is able to download released JARs from GitHub repositories and, for non-released versions, it is able to download source code, compile it and package it as a JAR.
+For the second option, there is a free service called [JitPack](https://jitpack.io/) that allows adding a project hosted on GitHub as a dependency.
+It downloads source code, builds JARs and serves them to you.

 To use coronata on a Maven project, add this to your pom.xml: